euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 In case you encounter an error, check the [Early Version Support Build Error] first.

-# Framework Path Task: Initialize Framework [Initialize the Framework]
+# Framework Path Task: Initialize Framework
 Framework initialization is a Workspace ONE platform integration task for Android application developers.
 It applies to Framework-level integration, not to Client-level integration.